I research and teach in global health and health economics.

 I am an associate professor in health economics and docent in global health.
 My research focuses on the evaluation of the cost effectiveness and equity effects of multisectoral, complex public health interventions globally and in Sweden.

-I have three ongoing Swedish projects: a cluster RCT of a school-based tobacco prevention programme (collaboration with Karoliska Institute); a health economic and equity analysis of the Salut child health promotion programme (collaboration with Uppsala University); and the development of a decision-making framework for municipalities to work on social exclusion interventions (collaboration with Dept of Social Work, UmU).
+I have three ongoing Swedish projects: a cluster RCT of a school-based tobacco prevention programme (collaboration with Karoliska Institute); a health economic and equity analysis of the Salut child health promotion programme (collaboration with Uppsala University); and the development of a decision-support tool for municipalities on social inclusion interventions (collaboration with Dept of Social Work, UmU).

-My current projects receive funding from SIDA, the Swedish Public Health Institute, the Swedish Research Council for Health and Welfare (FORTE), and the private foundation Skandia Ideer för livet.
+My current projects receive funding from the Swedish Public Health Institute, the Swedish Research Council for Health and Welfare (FORTE), and the private foundation Skandia Idéer för livet.